sandiz/rs-manager/Readme.md

 ## TODO:
-    * import all setlists from game
+- import all setlists from game
-    * generate youtube playlist of current view
+- generate youtube playlist of current view

 ## Development
-    * Instructions for dev
+- Instructions for dev
+    - `npm install` to install all dependencies
+    - `npm run start` to launch app in debug mode
-    * Instructions for build
+- Instructions for build
+    - `npm run build` to generate build files
+    - `npm run package-mac` for mac builds
+    - `npm run package-win` for win builds